 Lybrate.com has an excellent community of Pediatricians in India.
-You will find Pediatricians with more than 29 years of experience on Lybrate.com.
+You will find Pediatricians with more than 28 years of experience on Lybrate.com.
 You can find Pediatricians online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. S K Sehgal

 Management of New Born Care

 Treatment of Thyroid Disease in Children

 Submit a review for Dr. S K SehgalYour feedback matters!